Noetherian scheme: Examples

-Many of the schemes found in the wild are Noetherian schemes.
+Most schemes of interest are Noetherian schemes.

 Locally of finite type over a Noetherian base

 Another class of examples of Noetherian schemes are families of schemes $X \to S$ where the base $S$ is Noetherian and $X$ is of finite type over $S$.
 This includes many examples, such as the connected components of a Hilbert scheme, i.e. with a fixed Hilbert polynomial.
 This is important because it implies many moduli spaces encountered in the wild are Noetherian, such as the Moduli of algebraic curves and Moduli of stable vector bundles.
 Also, this property can be used to show many schemes considered in algebraic geometry are in fact Noetherian.

 Quasi-projective varieties

 In particular, quasi-projective varieties are Noetherian schemes.
-This class includes algebraic curves, elliptic curves, abelian varieties, calabi-yau schemes, shimura varieties, K3 surfaces, and cubic surfaces.
+This class includes algebraic curves, elliptic curves, abelian varieties, Calabi-Yau schemes, Shimura varieties, K3 surfaces, and cubic surfaces.
 Basically all of the objects from classical algebraic geometry fit into this class of examples.